Today's Articles

 This date marks the birth of Charles S. Johnson in 1893.
 He was a Black sociologist and authority on race relations.

 Charles Spurgeon Johnson was from Bristol, Virginia, and graduated from Virginia Union University in Richmond.
 He studied under the sociologist Robert Ezra Park at the University of Chicago and then worked for the Chicago Commission on Race Relations from 1919 to 1921.
-His first significant writing, The Negro in Chicago (1922), was a sociological study of the race riot in that city in 1919.
-From 1923-28, he founded and edited the intellectual magazine Opportunity, a major voice of the Harlem Renaissance of the 1920s.
-After directing research for the National Urban League, he served as chairman of the social sciences department at Fisk University, Nashville, Tennessee, and became their first Black president from 1946 to 56.
+His first significant work, The Negro in Chicago (1922), was a sociological study of the 1919 race riot in that city.

 He died on October 27, 1956, in Louisville, Kentucky.